panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 ## 6. Try building a community

-A good part of managing the open source project is dealing with people: communicate with users of your project, implement new features, fix bugs.
+A good part of managing the open source project is dealing with people: communicate with users, implement new features, fix bugs.

 While it might seem secondary at first, communication is a complex task.
 Responding to issues and reviewing pull requests can take more time than expected.

-Sometimes you will deal with frustrated users, and you have to find the will to communicate politely with everyone.
+Sometimes you will deal with frustrated users, anyways find the will to communicate politely with everyone.

 Often you have to say "No" to certain requests or reject pull requests.
 Always try to explain politely your decisions and gratify contributor for spending his time.

-The goal is to attract new contributors to your project that will eventually help you fixing bugs or even implement new features.
+The goal is to attract new contributors to your project.
+Some say that popular open source projects are based on a strong community of contributors.

 ### Key takeaway